Doodleverse/segmentation_gym/README.md

 #### General settings

-* `ROOT_STRING`: (string) string to prepend the tfrecords with, if running `make_tfrecords.py`
 * `USEMASK`: (bool) `true` if the files use 'mask' instead of 'label' in the folder/filename. if `false`, 'label' is assumed
-* `IMS_PER_SHARD`: (integer) the number of images to encode in each tfrecord file

 #### Image augmentation
 This program is structured to carry out augmentation of labeled training/validation datasets.
-The program `make_tfrecords.py` first generates a new set of augmented imagery and encodes those data (only) into TFRecords.
+The program `make_dataset.py` first generates a new set of augmented imagery and encodes those data (only) into datasets.
 The model therefore is trained using the augmented data only; they are split into train and validation subsets.
 The original imagery is therefore free to be used as a 'hold-out' test set to further evaluate the performance of the model.
 Augmentation is designed to regularize the model (i.e. prevent it from overfitting) by transforming imagery and label pairs in random ways within limits.
 Those limits are set using the parameters below.

 * `AUG_ROT`: (integer) the maximum amount of random image rotation in degrees, typically <10
 * `AUG_ZOOM`: (float) the maximum amount of random image zoom as a proportion, typically <.2